-If a student of the college community has reason to believe that a student who resides in on campus housing is missing, he or she should immediately notify the TSTC Campus Safety Department at (903-923-3351).
-Campus Safety will generate a missing person report and initiate an investigation.

-After investigating the missing person report, should the Campus Safety Department determine that the student is missing and has been missing for more than 24 hours, TSTC will notify the student's emergency contact, or confidentially identified individual, no later than 24 hours after the student is determined to be missing.
-If the missing student is under the age of 18 and is not an emancipated individual, TSTC will notify the students parent or legal guardian immediately after TSTC has determined that the student has been missing for more than 24 hours.
+If a student of the College community has reason to believe that a student who resides in on campus housing is missing, he or she should immediately notify the TSTC Security Department at (903-923-3351).
+TSTC Security will generate a missing person report and initiate an investigation along with the Marshall Police Department.
+After investigating the missing person report, should the TSTC Security Department determine that the student is missing and has been missing for more than 24 hours, TSTC Security will notify the student's emergency contact, or confidentially identified individual, no later than 24 hours after the student is determined to be missing.
+If the missing student is under the age of 18 and is not an emancipated individual, TSTC Security has determined that the student's parent or legal guardian immediately after TSTC Security has